Skip to content

 kind create cluster --name primary-dojo

-Once the cluster indicates it has started successfully, we need to find out exactly where it is listening. kind maps a random high-numbered port on your host’s localhost address to port 6443 inside the container.
+Once the cluster indicates it has started successfully, find out exactly where it is listening. kind maps a random high-numbered port on your host’s localhost address to port 6443 inside the container.

 Terminal window